SouthPark Mall (North Carolina): Expansion

 In the late 1990s mall owners announced that upscale retailers Saks Fifth Avenue and Nordstrom would join the mall in SouthPark's biggest expansion yet.
 In 1995, Belk Brothers Co. became the sole owner of SouthPark by purchasing the remaining 50 percent ownership stake from Ivey Properties.
 The next year, Belk sold the mall to Rodamco, a Dutch real estate investment fund.
 The mall was briefly managed by Trammell Crow after the sale.
 Rodamco soon sold the mall to Simon Property Group.
 In 2001 and 2002, Belk renovated and expanded its flagship store and Hecht's (opened as Thalhimer's as part of an expansion in 1988, became Hecht's in 1992 and Macy's in 2006) renovated and expanded its store in 2003 and 2004.
 The site of the former convenience center and movie theater has been redeveloped into Symphony Park, an outdoor amphitheater and pond, home of a summer concert series called "Pops in the Park."
-In 2003 Sears, citing under performance, closed their store in the summer of that year, which was eventually demolished to make way for a new outdoor plaza that included a Joseph-Beth Bookstore and a new Galyan's Store (which opened as a Dick's Sporting Goods as a result of a buyout).
+In the summer of 2003, Sears, citing under performance, closed their store, which was eventually demolished to make way for a new outdoor plaza that included a Joseph-Beth Bookstore and a new Galyan's Store (which opened as a Dick's Sporting Goods as a result of a buyout).
 Saks Fifth Avenue pulled out of the expansion, and as of the company still does not have a Charlotte location, but Nordstrom opened its doors in 2004.
 This luxury expansion brought exclusive and upscale stores to the area, including Burberry, Louis Vuitton, Hermès, and Tiffany & Co.
 In late 2005, Simon Property Group announced that Neiman Marcus would be the tenant of the former Saks Fifth Avenue anchor pad, along with another wing of stores & boutiques.
 Neiman Marcus opened in late 2006.
 Three new parking decks have also been added.
 Dillard's renovated its original 1970s Ivey's facade and interior, the last anchor to update.
 Joseph-Beth Booksellers closed its bookstore in 2010 and The Container Store replaced it in August 2011.

 Additional high end tenants have been added starting in 2020, including Gucci, Alexander McQueen, Saint Laurent, Golden Goose, Scotch & Soda, Psycho Bunny, and Aritzia, all of which have their sole North Carolina location at the mall.
 In 2021, it was announced that the West Plaza section of the mall would undergo a renovation, which includes plans to replace the former California Pizza Kitchen with a brewery, an updated playground for children, as well as an open-air stage for live music and other events.
+In December of 2025, SouthPark added a two-story and 29,000 square foot Zara store.
+It is currently the only physical location in all of the Carolina's.